As an elementary music teacher, you NEED a summer break. Plan your summer in order to arrive rested, motivated, and ready to go when school resumes.

 Just because you taught a “one and done” lesson that covered a curriculum objective does not mean that students have mastered or learned that concept.
 Music lessons should be repeated many times.
 Add a different element or take a different focus to help expand the lesson and keep it fresh.
 Adding a game, Orff instruments, dynamics, different articulations, etc. allows for repetition that holds students’ interest and cements learning.

-A monthly curriculum framework that repeats and spirals through music literacy concepts builds independent music readers, even at the elementary level.
+A yearly/monthly curriculum framework that repeats and spirals through music literacy concepts builds independent music readers, even at the elementary level.
 Give your students a specific method to “decode” and read music on their own.
 This post includes 3 Steps for Reading Music and helps to develop musically literate students.

 Getting Ready for the Start of a New School Year